gtm-templates-knowit-experience/ga4-ecom-to-eec-converter/README.md

 # GA4 Ecommerce to Enhanced Ecommerce Converter
 This Google Tag Manager Variable makes it possible to convert **GA4 Ecommerce** to **Enhanced Ecommerce**.
-This is useful if you want to implement GA4 Ecommerce, but at the same time needs to run Enhanced Ecommerce in parallel.
+This is useful if you want to implement GA4 Ecommerce, but at the same time needs to run Universal Analytics Enhanced Ecommerce in parallel.

 This GTM Variable can also map **Item Paramenters** to **Product Scoped Dimensions & Metrics**, and configure a **Enhanced Ecommerce Checkout** based on your GA4 Ecommerce implementation.